 1 Tramway Road, Palm Springs | +1(760)3251391 |

 Near us at the North end of town is an aerial tramway.
 Yep, it's a tram that takes you to the top of the mountain where, due to the elevation, it's many degrees cooler and there's a stunning view of the entire Coachella Valley.
-During winter, there's snow up there!
+It's apparently the world's largest rotating aerial tram and during the gentle ride up mount San Jacinto, the large tram cars rotate to afford you a 360 degree view of your ascent.
+During winter, there's snow up there (and, during warmer months, the significant temperature drop provides a welcome escape from the Palm Springs heat)!

 Buy tickets in advance on the website, because if you just show up, you're in for a long wait.
 There's dining, a bar, and gift shop, etc. at the top as well.
-Really amazing.
+A "must see" experience.

 Every Thursday Night: Palm Springs Villagefest Street Fair